Council is working through the sale of its elder housing villages to one or more public housing providers.

 We have been gathering lots of information on the different sale options.
 This process is very much focused on getting the best possible result for our tenants.

-The different sale options will go in a report to Council in October 2020 when the mayor and councillors will provide feedback on their preferred option.
-Only then will we go out with expressions of interest and start talking to community housing providers.
+The different sale options will go in a report to Council in December 2020 when the mayor and councillors will provide feedback on their preferred option.

 Why is council selling?